• Skip to primary navigation

 4. Preheat the oven to 355°F (180°C).
 Grease and flour an 8-inch (20 cm) nonstick bread pan or line it with parchment paper.
 If using a silicone loaf pan, there is no need to grease.

 5. Cut butter into equal pieces and place in a small saucepan.
-Melt it over low-medium heat, transfer it to a clean bowl, and let it cool for 10 minutes.
+Melt it over low to medium heat, transfer it to a clean bowl, and let it cool for 10 minutes.

 6. Place egg yolks with sugar in the bowl of a stand mixer or a large mixing bowl.
 Beat the yolk mixture until it whitens.

-7. Gradually add flour with baking powder (if used) and cooled melted butter to the egg mixture while mixing at low speed.
+7. Gradually add the flour, baking powder (if used), and cooled melted butter to the egg mixture while mixing at low speed.

 8. In a separate bowl, whisk egg whites at medium-high speed until stiff peaks.
 Gently add ½ of the beaten egg whites into the main preparation and mix with a rubber spatula.
-Add the rest of the egg whites and mix.
+Add the remaining egg whites and mix.

 9. Pour the batter into the prepared pan.
-Dip the handle of a wooden spoon in cold water and incise 2 cm through the entire length of the cake.
+Dip the handle of a wooden spoon in cold water, then incise 2 cm into the entire length of the cake.
 This will prevent it from denting while baking.

-10. Bring the cake to the middle of the oven and immediately decrease the oven temperature to 320°F (160°C).
+10. Place the cake in the center of the oven and immediately reduce the oven temperature to 320°F (160°C).
 Bake for 65-70 minutes until golden brown.
-Check for doneness with the blade of a knife after 50 minutes: if it comes out clean, the cake is done.
+Check for doneness with a knife after 50 minutes: if it comes out clean, the cake is done.

 Notes

 1. For the best results, use a metal cake pan.
 Refrain from using a glass pan, as it doesn't yield an appealing crust.
-Additionally, avoid a silicone mold as the cake may deform due to rising during baking, resulting in an oblong shape.
+Additionally, avoid using a silicone mold, as the cake may deform during baking, resulting in an oblong shape.

 2. Don't open the oven door during baking.